Graph cover-saturation: Coverage and Saturation

 Henceforth, to avoid trivial counterexamples, we assume graphs have at least one edge.
-Before we introduce the dom-sat analogue of saturation numbers of graphs, let us make a few observations about domination and saturation.
+Before we introduce the cov-sat analogue of saturation numbers of graphs, let us make a few observations about coverage and saturation.